MOAB UTAH :: ADVENTURE CAPITOL OF THE WEST

 The Green River lies in a wide river canyon.
 Its banks are lined with giant old cottonwood trees intermingled with juniper and pinion.
 The green of the trees stands in stark contrast to the rock cliffs, making this one of the most beautiful – and little appreciated – canyons in Utah.
 You’ll encounter rapids four of the five days – over 50 in all!
 This is more rapids than on any other Tag-A-Long rafting vacations!
 These are good natured rapids, easy to learn on and play in.
 The whitewater is rolling and playful in disposition yet give eager students the opportunity to learn to read and negotiate the river.
 You can choose your own vessel, too: inflatable kayak, family paddle raft, or the “mother” raft.
 Price includes sleeping bag, tent, and scenic flight to put in.

 This great family expedition will accommodate children of all ages and people of all fitness levels.
-Folks can choose whether to paddle their own inflatable kayak, try paddling a raft as a family, or small children, and those who don’t want to paddle, can ride the mother raft with the Tag-A-Long guide.
-There are more rapids than any other Tag-A-Long expedition, but they are less powerful and intimidating than those on the Colorado River.
-This is one of the most tremendous rafting camping trips Utah.
+Folks can choose whether to paddle their own inflatable kayak, try paddling a raft as a family, or small children, and those who don’t want to paddle, can ride the mother raft with the guide.
+There are more rapids than any other expedition, but they are less powerful and intimidating than those on the Colorado River.
+This is one of the most tremendous rafting and camping trips in Utah.
 Fitness Level: Average.
 Able to play and paddle in the water, but you don’t have to swim.

 Day 1 – Lunch & Dinner

-You depart from Tag-A-Long’s Moab Utah office at 8:30 a.m.
+You depart from Adrift Adventures’s Moab Utah office at 6:45 a.m.
 We’re headed for the airport, where we will board charter planes that will take you to begin your Green River rafting trip.
 Guides for this five-day Utah river rafting adventure await you.
 After flying over the high desert country, we land at the Sand Wash field to take a short walk to the Green River.
 The expedition begins with a discussion and instructions on handling your whitewater boat.
 This first day you’ll have an opportunity to get into the river as we float through a nice calm stretch.
 You’ll get lots of paddling practice to prepare for the whitewater tomorrow.
 Tonight we will set up camp as guides teach you and your family how to pitch tents, and learn about other camp systems.
 Dinner is our treat, a surprisingly delicious outdoor meal prepared by your guides.
 In the meantime, you can play Frisbee, horseshoes, or just relax by the riverside.

 Day 2 – Breakfast, lunch & dinner